Michigan No-Fault Coverage for Property Damage

 1. Property damage must “aris[e] out of the ownership, operation, maintenance, or use of a motor vehicle as a motor vehicle…”

 The requirement that the motor vehicle must be “used as a motor vehicle” has been the subject of controversy and much litigation in Michigan courts.
-There must be some connection between the property damage and a motor vehicle that relates to the automobile being used in a role contemplated of a motor vehicle.
+Bottom line: There must be some connection between the property damage and a motor vehicle having been used in a way that is consistent with its designed and intended purpose.

 2. Property damage must be accidental.